 - And more…

-Allied health is all about the combination of different healthcare services to ensure the proper care and support is provided to patients on every level required.
+Allied health is all about the combination of different healthcare services to ensure the proper care provided to patients on every level required.
 It’s about streamlining the process of care to offer a more efficient and comprehensive outcome.

 Another key advantage for Aussie patients is that many of these allied health services can be accessed directly by the patient, without the need for a referral from a doctor or specialist.
 Patients, therefore, have more direct control over the healthcare they require and receive at any given time.
 This is provided the patient has private health insurance.
 In the case of some government-funded services, a referral from a GP may be required first.